PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

-In Figure \ref{fig:peer_discussion}, we demonstrate the peer discussion process between two LLMs (A and B).
-The input is a given question and two answers, as well as the initial reviews by A and B. The two answers may be both generated by machines or one by human and another by machine (e.g. GPT-3 v.s. human answers).
-The two reviews are generated by LLMs (A and B), which are called reviewers/judges.
-They first conduct pairwise comparisons separately, providing explanations and indicating their preferred answer by outputting the number 1 or 2 by the end (the prompt for getting initial reviews is listed in Appendix~\ref{tab:review_prompt_template}).

-Then, the two models have a discussion about their reviews for multiple turns (the number of turns is fixed).
+In peer discussion, we prompt two LLMs to discuss how to judge two candidate answers, trying to reach a final agreed review.
+All prompts include detailed instructions and specify the output format for the LLMs.
+In Figure \ref{fig:peer_discussion}, we demonstrate the peer discussion process between two LLMs reviewers (A and B).
+The input is a given question and two answers, which may be both generated by machines or one by humans and another by machines (e.g. GPT-3 v.s. human answers).
+They first conduct pairwise comparisons on answers separately, providing explanations and indicating their preferred answer by outputting the number 1 or 2 by the end (the prompt for getting initial reviews is listed in Table~\ref{tab:review_prompt_template}).
+Then, the two models discuss multiple turns until they reach a fixed number of turns.

 The specific prompt for discussion is listed in Table~\ref{tab:discussion_prompt_template}.
-At the very beginning, a system prompt (role prompt) tells models their role -- whether it is reviewer A or reviewer B (e.g. Claude or GPT-4).
-Then, all information, including the question and two comparison answers, as well as the initial reviews, are listed line by line.
-The order of initial reviews is the same as the order of reviewers in discussions.
+At the very beginning, a system prompt (role prompt) tells models their role -- whether it is reviewer A or reviewer B (e.g., Claude or GPT-4).
+Then, all information, including the question, two comparison answers, and the initial reviews, are listed line by line.
+The order of initial reviews is the same as that of reviewers in discussions.
 In other words, if reviewer A leads the discussion, reviewer A's initial review is listed first.
-Right before the start of the discussion, the system prompt specifies the detailed requirements which provide explicit aspects to focus on.
-Specifically, we draw insights from WebGPT~\cite{nakano2021webgpt}'s annotation guideline \cite{webgpt2022guide}.
-For long-form question answering, it mainly focuses on \begin{enumerate}[leftmargin=*] \item Unsupported information: detecting information with no support, assume the worst case: that all of it is false.
-This aspect is most important and often determines the overall rating; \item Core information: about whether the question has actually been answered; \item Coherence: generally, it is less important than the two above. \end{enumerate} Then the overall preference is finally determined.
-An alternative is to repeat the system requirement prompt after each turn.
-It is to ensure that the models remember their role (reviewer 1 or 2) throughout the discussion history.
-In the Table and Figure, We omit the repeated part.
+Right before the start of the discussion, the system prompt specifies the detailed requirements, which provide explicit aspects to focus on.

+Specifically, we draw insights from WebGPT (\cite{nakano2021webgpt})'s annotation guideline \cite{webgpt2022guide}.
+For long-form question answering, we focus on (1) \emph{Unsupported information}: detecting information with no support, assume the worst case: that all of it is false.
+This aspect is most important and often determines the overall rating; (2) \emph{Core information}: about whether the question has actually been answered; (3) \emph{Coherence}: generally, it is less important than the two above.
+Then, the overall preference is finally determined.
+Moreover, we do not adjust the above prompts based on any datasets we test in experiments.